Child Maltreatment: Referral Requirements under CAPTA and IDEA

 This guide from the U.S. Department of Health and Human Services provides an introduction to the topic of trauma, a discussion of why understanding and addressing trauma is important for human services programs, and a "road map" to relevant resources.
 It is meant to help professionals learn about trauma-informed care and improve their practices.
 Some of the resources in the guide are specific to Early Childhood Programs.

-This annual report from the Children's Bureau presents national data about child abuse and neglect reported to child protective services agencies in the U.S. Some key findings in the report are listed below:
+This annual report from the Children's Bureau presents national data about child abuse and neglect reported to child protective services agencies in the U.S. Some key findings in the 2021 report are listed below.

-- The youngest children are the most vulnerable to maltreatment, and, also, to fatalities: 45.4% of child fatalities are younger than 1 year (22.94 per 100,00 children in the same population age group).
+- The youngest children are the most vulnerable to maltreatment, with children younger than 1 representing 45.6 percent of child fatalities; a fatality rate of 24.39 per 100,000 children in that age range.

-Thirty-eight states report 100,535 victims who are eligible for referral to agencies providing early intervention services and 28 states report 33,036 victims were referred.
-Of the states that are able to report both the victims who were eligible and referred (28 states), 71.9% of victims who are eligible were referred to the agencies (see: Table 6–9 IDEA: Victims Who Were Eligible and Victims Who Were Referred to Part C Agencies, 2019 and related notes).
+- Thirty-seven states reported 91,445 victims who are eligible for referral to agencies providing early intervention services and 28 states reported 28,209 victims who are referred.
+Of the states that are able to report both the victims who are eligible and referred (27 states), 65.6 percent of victims who are eligible are referred to the agencies.
+(See table 6–8 and related notes).

 Office of Planning, Research and Evaluation (OPRE)